Wether your buying or selling a house, getting access to the MLS (multiple listing service)

 There’s only one problem.
 Unless you’re a licensed agent or broker paying membership dues to access and post to the MLS, you don’t get to use it to list your home.
 At least, that’s the way it used to be.
 Sellers now have a few options beyond paying an agent or broker full commissions.

 Want to know how to get an mls listing without a realtor?
 More home sellers are looking to sell their own homes the For Sale by Owner (FSBO) route.
-They don’t want to pay a real estate agent’s full commission, typically around 3 percent for the seller’s agent and another 3 percent for the buyer’s agent.
-The FSBO route has always helped sellers keep more of their own money, but until relatively recently, it meant selling the property without the help of the MLS.
+They don’t want to pay a real estate agent’s full commission.
+This commission is typically around 3% for the seller’s agent and another 3% for the buyer’s agent.
+The FSBO route has always helped sellers keep more of their own money.
+However, until relatively recently, this meant selling the property without the help of the MLS.